Virtual Fishing: Development and release

 Virtual Fishing was developed by Locomotive Corporation, who previously collaborated with Nintendo to co-develop StarTropics and created V-Tetris under supervision of Bullet-Proof Software, by most of the staff who would later work on SD Gundam Dimension War.
 Development was co-headed by director Makoto Hijiya and producer Tomio Kanazawa.
 Toshiaki Kamiya acted as the game's planner with cooperation from Tooru Miyazawa.
 Shinji Aoyama served as the sole programmer, while the artwork was handled by Chiho Tomita Rie Ikeuti and Sayaka Takeda were responsible for the pixel art, while the music was composed by Akiko Hida Like all other Virtual Boy games, Virtual Fishing sports a red-and-black color scheme and uses parallax to simulate 3D, and stereoscopic visuals to create the illusion of depth.

-Virtual Fishing was first announced at E3 1995.
+Virtual Fishing was announced at E3 1995.
 The game was originally slated for a September 29, 1995 release by Pack-In-Video in Japan, but was published on October 6 instead and was housed in an eight megabit cartridge.
 After its launch, the title was also showcased in a playable state at the 1995 Famimaga Earth World show.
-Due to reportedly not selling well, copies of the game are sought-after by collectors and commands high prices on the secondary game collecting market.
+Due to reportedly not selling well, copies of the game are sought after by collectors and command high prices on the secondary game-collecting market.
 In early 1996, Nintendo Power reported that the game would receive a North American localization by THQ, slated for a winter 1996 launch, but this iteration was never released.

-Although it was not officially released outside Japan, an English fan translation was released in 2017.
+In 2026, Virtual Fishing will be added to the Nintendo Classics service in Japan.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.

 Reception

 Virtual Fishing garnered mixed reception from gaming publications since its release.
 Famitsu's four reviewers gave the game a mixed outlook, criticizing several aspects.
 British magazine Nintendo Magazine System labeled the title as "totally and utterly rubbish", recommending it only to fishing enthusiasts.
-The Japanese book Virtual Boy Memorial Commemorative Guidebook gave it an average rating, stating that "it’s rather nice to play in bed before falling asleep."
+The Japanese book Virtual Boy Memorial Commemorative Guidebook gave it an average rating, stating that "it's rather nice to play in bed before falling asleep."
 N64 Magazine's Jason Moore called it an "inactive game", questioning Nintendo for choosing to release the title on a system reliant on 3D hardware.

 Retrospective commentary for Virtual Fishing have been equally mixed.
 Nintendo Life's Dave Frear criticized the game for its repetitive and "irritating" music, visual presentation and gameplay.
 However, Frear commended the addition of a second mode of play after winning a competition and save system.
 Retro Gamer also criticized the title for its graphics, animations and stereoscopic 3D effect, while remarking that "its biggest problem is that it's just not exciting to play."
 Retronauts writer Jeremy Parish found that the 3D effect did not improve its core gameplay.